 A second substantial increase during the final months of the academic year (March- June)

-This pattern suggests that the impact of staff meetings on organizational belonging may involve an initial enthusiasm effect, followed by a period of stabilization, and finally a deeper integration of collaborative practices that substantially enhances belonging.
+This pattern suggests that the impact of staff meetings on organizational belonging may involve an initial enthusiasm effect, followed by a period of stabilization, and finally, a deeper integration of collaborative practices that substantially enhances belonging.
 Regression analysis identified a significant positive correlation between cumulative meeting attendance and final belonging scores (r = 0.68, p < .001), indicating a dose-response relationship where greater participation in meetings predicted stronger organizational belonging.

 Meeting Components and Belonging